How JLP Works

 The borrowing fee, often termed the hourly borrow fee, is computed as follows:

-hourly borrow fee = (tokens borrowed / tokens in the pool) x 0.008% x position size
+hourly borrow fee = (tokens borrowed / tokens in the pool) x (hourly borrow rate) x (position size)

 The swap fee for the pool typically ranges between 0% and 2%.